-Course #: 05960 Credits: 1 PEIMS #: A3050006 Grade: 12 This course provides the student who is planning to physical science or engineering with the opportunity to meet his/her requirement for Introductory Physics.
-Use c of calculus in problem-solving and in derivations increases as th e course progresses.
+Course #: 05960 Credits: 1 PEIMS #: A3050006 Grade: 12 This course provides the student who is planning to specialize in physical science or engineering with the opportunity to meet his/her requirement for Introductory Physics.
+Use of calculus in problem-solving and in derivations increases as the course progresses Please check the college you plan to attend for the progresses.
 Please check the college you plan to attend for the acceptance of this course in your major field of study.
 Content requirements for AP Physics are prescribed in the College Board Publication Advanced Placement Course Description: Physics, published by the College Board.
 Students are expected to take the AP exam.